samcartersmith/cds/packages/ui-scorecard/A11y_Executor_README.md

 Fixing failing tests will naturally improve your `a11yScore`.
 Using our previous [example](#example-scores), remediating all of the failures would increase `totalNumberOfPassingToBeAccessibleTests` from 441 to 753, resulting in an `a11yScore` of ~93% (753/810).
 If we were to also add missing `toBeAccessible` tests to the remaining test files, we would raise our `a11yScore` to a perfect 100%.

+#### Terminology

+- `totalNumberOfComponents`: Total number of components and screens

+- `totalNumberOfComponentTests`: Number tests that are testing a Component.
+Discovered that components with render is likely to be a component

+- `totalNumberOfToBeAccessibleTests`: Number of test files with toBeAccessible tests

+- `totalNumberOfPassingToBeAccessibleTests`: Number of test files with passing toBeAccessible tests

+- `totalNumberOfComponentsWithTest`: Total number of components and screens that have a matching test file

 ## Roadmap

 View the current roadmap for this project [here](https://docs.google.com/document/d/1msNpZVw-sh_ouGtQHIcy-rmneP3ePBTI6W6KwDKGs7s).